How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching

 I decided that since the majority of students are visual learners, the best way to accomplish this would be to create math presentations that would use visual representations to simplify complex topics.
 I knew my students had a fairly short attention span so I made sure each lesson was no longer than 30 minutes.
 That also gave me time to conduct one or two small groups during the remainder of my math block.

 The result?
 My students LOVED these lessons because all of a sudden math made sense to them and their confidence skyrocketed.
-The lessons were so engaging that students no longer misbehaved and I was able to get through more content than ever before.
-I also incorporated fill in the blank style checks for understanding so that I could quickly identify students in need of small group support.
+I also incorporated their names and interests which kept them super engaged and I was able to get through more content than ever before!

 Just two short months after using these lessons 100% of my students started passing math.
-I decided that if I put the work in upfront by continuing to create presentations, I’d get time back for myself in the future.
+I truly couldn’t believe it, my lessons had worked!
+I decided that if I put the work in upfront by continuing to create math presentations, I’d get time back for myself in the future.
 And sure enough the following year when I taught second grade again, all I had to do was open the lessons and teach.
 I no longer spent hours of my time prepping for the next day.

-Seeing my students have so much success AND getting time back for myself was truly incredible, and I want this for you too!
-My lessons require no prep work, so all you have to do is open the presentations and teach.
+Seeing my students have so much success AND getting time back for myself was truly incredible, which is why I decided to make these lessons available to you and your students!
+Each of my lessons is a slide deck so all you have to do is open the presentations and teach.
 I’ve also included instructional notes on each slide to help guide you, which is especially helpful for teachers who are new to teaching math.
-Visit my TPT store to shop lessons!

 An ideal 90-minute math block schedule